 Graduate education in the College of Arts & Sciences aims to prepare advanced students to be intellectual and professional leaders who fully utilize their abilities to make positive contributions to their professions and society.
 Our programs educate students to be knowledgeable in their disciplines, while increasing their ability to think conceptually, analytically, and critically; to communicate clearly and effectively; and to be creative and responsible in a dynamic global environment.

 Call us today to talk about our program 216.397.4284

 Our exceptional professors have earned the most advanced degrees in their respective fields and are renowned for excellence in teaching, research, and practice.
 97% of JCU full-time faculty hold doctoral degrees or the terminal degree in their fields.

 Our faculty and staff are invested in your success.
 Across campus, from academic program directors to individual faculty members to staff at our Center for Career Services, we work with you to find a pathway to meaningful employment.

 Our faculty members are devoted to your professional development as part of the learning process.
 From day one, you’ll receive one-on-one mentorship from caring professors who’ll help plan your program to meet your schedule and individual interests, help prepare you to excel in your future job — and help ensure you graduate on time.

-We offer substantial scholarships — up to 40% in some programs — making our tuition comparable to that of nearby public universities.
+We offer academic scholarships making our tuition comparable to that of nearby public universities.
 Graduate assistantships are available in many departments.